JeffHeck/SchoolDataProject/pagesManual/ElectionMonthReport/report_election_month.md

 permalink: report_election_month
 ---

-Last updated: May 21st, 2023
+Last updated: May 24th, 2023

 ## Contents
 - Summary
 - Chart of the historical number of school district measures by election month
-- Possible reasons why school districts prefer February
+- Possible contributing factors why school districts prefer February
 - School districts that have only or generally run their tax measures in November
 - School districts that have only run their tax measures in February
 - Sortable table of the number of school district measures by election month data for all school districts